hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 docker container ls --all
 ```

-This will create a list of all your docker container similar to the one below:
+This will create a list of all your docker containers similar to the one below:

 ![Container ID logs](./images/container-ID-logs.png)